The Best of Japan

 Day 6: Bullet train and Hiroshima

-This morning we travel to Hiroshima on Japan’s iconic gleaming white bullet train.
+In the morning you will travel to Hiroshima on Japan’s iconic gleaming white bullet train.
 With reclining seats, plenty of legroom, air-conditioned comfort and speeds up to 189 mph, this is an incomparable way to travel.
 There’s a sobering reminder of the horrors of war this morning as we visit Hiroshima’s Peace Park and museum, displaying the remains of the only building to survive the atomic bomb blast of August 1945.
 The city has been completely rebuilt and there are no signs left of the devastation of that fateful day.
 Yet you may notice a small digital counter indicating the number of days since the last atomic test – it’s surprisingly recent.

 Day 7: Miyajima